Kensington Palace: Apartment 4

 Located in the north-west corner of the Clock Court, Apartment 4 was occupied by Maria Chaine from 1867 to 1915.
-Chaine had been granted the largely honorary post of State Housekeeper of the Palace, and was a daughter of Charles Beaumont Phipps, who had served as Prince Albert's private secretary from 1847 until the Prince's death in 1864.
-Another of Phipps' daughters, Harriet Phipps, who had served as a Lady-in-Waiting to Queen Victoria, resided at Apartment 7 until her own death in 1922.
+Chaine had been granted the largely honorary post of State Housekeeper of the Palace, and was a daughter of Charles Beaumont Phipps, who had served as Prince Albert's private secretary from 1847 until the Prince's death in 1861.
+Another of Phipps' daughters, Harriet Phipps, who had served as a lady-in-waiting to Queen Victoria, resided in Apartment 7 until her own death in 1922.

-Following Chaine's death in 1915, the Apartment was then occupied by Queen Victoria's widowed daughter-in-law The Dowager Duchess of Albany from 1917 until her death in 1922.
+Following Chaine's death in 1915, Apartment 4 was then occupied by Queen Victoria's widowed daughter-in-law The Dowager Duchess of Albany from 1917 until her death in 1922.
 The Clock House Apartment subsequently was used as the London Home for the late Duchess of Albany's daughter Princess Alice, Countess of Athlone from 1923 until her own death in 1981.
-The Apartment was severely damaged by a fire during the Blitz in October 1940.
+The apartment was severely damaged by a fire during the Blitz in October 1940.
 In her later years, it was reportedly not uncommon for Princess Alice to answer the door of her Kensington Palace apartment herself.
 Apartment 4 remained uninhabited for the following ten years, and subsequent structural repairs were undertaken at a cost of nearly £1,000,000.
-The Apartment which Princess Alice had occupied had been split into multiple separate residences in the 1990s.
+The apartment which Princess Alice had occupied had been split into multiple separate residences in the 1990s.

-Apartment 4A was occupied by Sir John Tiltman, Director of Property Services, until 2004, and later by General Sir Richard Dannatt during the late 2000's to early 2010's.
+Apartment 4A was occupied by Sir John Tiltman, Director of Property Services, until 2004, and later by General Sir Richard Dannatt during the late 2000s to early 2010s.

 In 2002 the "Tower Flat" was occupied by Major Nicholas Barne, Private Secretary to The Duke of Gloucester.

 Apartment 4B was occupied by the Royal Household's Directory of Property Services Sir Michael Peat (later Keeper of the Privy Purse and Private Secretary to the Prince of Wales) from the late 1990s to 2011.
 The apartment was also reportedly later occupied as a temporary residence by Prince Harry of Wales during the early 2010s.
 Sources conflict regarding the size of Apartment 4B, which has been described both as a modest one-bedroom apartment, and also as a "six-bedroom apartment".